-“I don’t like Northern people, I don’t like Mancunians” – Mark E. Smith’s Guide To Britain
+“I Don’t Like Northern People, I Don’t Like Mancunians” – Mark E. Smith’s Guide to Britain

-All this week on Noisey, we’ll be falling arse-backwards into the state of UK music in a special series of articles about scenes outside the capital: from club closures to brain drains to free parties to local legends.
-Follow all the content on our Fuck London hub here.
+This article has been translated from Noisey UK.
+All this week Noisey UK is falling arse-backwards into the state of UK music in a special series of articles about scenes outside the capital: from club closures to brain drains to free parties to local legends.
+Follow all the content on the Fuck London hub here.

 Videos by VICE

+You realize pretty quickly that you’re not going to get a straight interview out of Mark.
+If you go there with a bunch of very specific, very analytical questions and expect to have them answered then you’re fucked from the start.
+You just have to go with the flow: Ask one question, and he’ll give you an answer to another.
+To give you a perfect example: The night we meet is the day of the election.
+I ask Mark, “Did you vote?” and he manages to give an ambiguous answer, “I sort of did and I sort of didn’t.”
+When pressed, he give me a shaggy dog story of him going from wrong polling station to wrong polling station and ending up with bemused in a car park.

+“I’ve never looked at The Fall as a Northern group,” he tells me, in a rare instance of keeping on track to the theme.
+“We’ve always been a multi-national group.
+I don’t like Northern people, I don’t like Mancunians.
+There’s something about Manchester musicians that’s particularly fucking irritating.
+They have this sort of God-given right, which Londoners used to have I suppose.
+They think they’re superior, but they’re not.
+Manchester’s only got Freddie and the Dreamers.
+Where are you from, Sheffield?”
+I tell him that I am.
+“Well, Sheffield is shit.
+I’m playing Wakefield on Saturday—a fella said to me that it’s the Vegas of the North.
+London was always a shithole.
+I’m from Salford.
+It’s in the genes, they stay where they are because they’re bone idle.”

-I try and press Mark on how Salford has changed over the years, was it always as grim and grey as the retrospective picture of it is often painted?
+I try and press Mark on how Salford has changed over the years.
+Was it always as grim and gray as the retrospective picture of it is often painted?
 “It was no painting.
 I don’t particularly like Salford, I don’t like Manchester actually.
 I got lost on the way here.
 No, really, I fucking did.
-There’s about 85 houses been built here in the last few weeks.
-He says, pointing outside to the gentrification of the Northern Quarter, “This Fuck London thing, we’re not getting anywhere are we?
+There’s about 85 houses been built here in the last few weeks,” he says, pointing outside to the gentrification of the Northern Quarter, “This Fuck London thing, we’re not getting anywhere are we?
 Stay in London!
 I mean where do you go?”

 “Do you mean Pulp?”

 “Oh, yeah.
-Then the crucible [been there since 1971] came and it sort of got boring.
+Then the crucible [Ed. note: it’s been there since 1971] came, and it sort of got boring.
 It’s like the Hacienda with Manchester, it was good and then that got boring and I moved to Edinburgh and that’s a fucking boring, yuppie place now.”

-Mark starts rustling around in his black leather bag and pulls out a scrappy bit of paper, “Do you understand Yorkshire?” he says to me, giving me a letter, “I’ve just got a letter from a mate of mine from Wakefield but I can’t fucking understand it.
+Mark starts rustling around in his black leather bag and pulls out a scrappy bit of paper, “Do you understand Yorkshire?” he says to me, giving me a letter, “I’ve just got a letter from a mate of mine from Wakefield, but I can’t fucking understand it.
 Can you read it?”
-So I then begin to transcribe a phonetically written letter to Mark as best I can, whilst he pulls out a calendar of pictures of Australia and starts flicking through it.
-I suggest it’s a bit late in the year to have received a calendar, “Well, he’s from fucking Yorkshire, what do you expect?” comes the response.
+So I then begin to transcribe a phonetically written letter to Mark as best I can while he pulls out a calendar of pictures of Australia and starts flicking through it.
+I suggest it’s a bit late in the year to have received a calendar.
+“Well, he’s from fucking Yorkshire.
+What do you expect?” comes the response.

-There’s a stereotypical image associated with your standard Fall fan: Aging, bald, expanding gut, real ale lover, single and still has about five hundred cassette tapes of Peel Sessions they taped from the radio in the 1980s.
-However, Mark is on the affront against them, “A lot of the new fans are very fanatical.
+There’s a stereotypical image associated with your standard Fall fan: Aging, bald, expanding gut, real ale lover, single, and still has about five hundred cassette tapes of Peel Sessions they taped from the radio in the 1980s.
+However, Mark is on the affront against them: “A lot of the new fans are very fanatical.
 They’re very against the old baldies.
 It’s brilliant, I fucking love it.
 I’m with them.
 I fucking hate old people!
 Anyone over 43 shouldn’t be allowed in.
-40 and under.”
+Forty and under.”

-There are many tangents that we go off on during our two-hour interview although a twenty-minute long departure into the discussion of the dark web and Silk Road is probably one of the most unexpected.
-Bear in mind that Mark doesn’t own a computer, smartphone or have internet access, it becomes a slightly convoluted conversation.
-Although Mark is aware of how Bitcoins operate, “I had this Jewish mate of mine, he put all his fucking savings into Bitcoins and it collapsed the next day.
+There are many tangents that we go off on during our two-hour interview, although a 20-minute long departure into the discussion of the dark web and Silk Road is probably one of the most unexpected.
+Bear in mind that Mark doesn’t own a computer or smartphone, nor does he have internet access.
+It becomes a slightly convoluted conversation.
+Although Mark is aware of how Bitcoins operate, “I had this Jewish mate of mine, he put all his fucking savings into Bitcoins, and it collapsed the next day.
 He said ‘I’ve got to take a chance Mark.’
 He put £15,000 in there.
 I haven’t rang him since.
 Bitcoins are worth like tuppence now.”
 Mark stops and switches the conversation quickly, “Have you ever read a book called The Circle?” he says

 “No, who’s it by?”
 I reply.